 Atmospheric effect.
 The background is generated in real time, taking colors from webcams in Venice.

 Compass navigation.
 The app, intentionally, doesn’t indicate precisely how to reach a spot but leaves users to explore freely and to find their own way.
-It’s a sort of “fire and ice” navigation, in which a blob on the screen turns red when the user takes a wrong way and gets farther from the destination.

 Visual tagging.
 To save an epiphany, users simply blow on the screen, which then becomes steamy.
 To represent the experience they can draw a simple symbol, which disappears after some seconds and is saved in the “diary”.
 This method is fast and requires none of the on-screen button-pressing which might take away some of the magic of the moment; on the other hand, requiring users to draw something meaningful to them creates an emotional bond with the experience.